adam-pritchard/adam-pritchard.github.io/_posts/2020-04-13-keyboard-avoiding-view-react-navigation.markdown

 ---
 layout: post
 title: "Using KeyboardAvoidingView with React Navigation"
+render_with_liquid: false
 ---

-When using React Navigation the status bar and header cause `KeyboardAvoidingView` to layout incorrectly.
+When using React Navigation, the status bar and header can cause `KeyboardAvoidingView` to adjust the layout incorrectly when the keyboard is present.

 To fix this you need to calculate the offset caused by the status bar and header and provide it to the `KeyboardAvoidingView` via its `keyboardVerticalOffset` prop.